atomicdata-dev/atomic-data-docs/src/tooling.md

 # Create an atom
 # atomic <method> <subject> <predicate> <object>
 atomic add john birthdate 1991-01-20
-# It's possible to use these prefixes instead of full URLs, as long as they are defined in a local file (e.g. ~/.ldget/prefixes)
+# It's possible to use these keys instead of full URLs, as long as they are known locally,
+# either in a local Atomic store a local prefixes file (e.g. ~/.ldget/prefixes)
 # If the predicate is not used before, the CLI will ask for the required attributes (datatype, description) and create the Property
 # The object will be parsed accordingly.
 If it does not meet the requirements, it wll not create the Atom.
 # If everything is well, an Atomic Mutation will be sent to the Atomic Server